Product

 The Checkmate system is mandated for use with cargoes being shipped by the world’s largest pulp producer.

-Sealed at the time of manufacture with no maintenance required under normal operating conditions for 5 years, at which point units should be returned for servicing.
+Sealed at the time of manufacture with no maintenance required under normal operating conditions for 5 years, at which point units should be returned for our comprehensive service & refurbishment programme ensuring continued operation for another 5 years.

 Case Study